koskath/arete2/course_content/SC/final_md_files/Lecture13/lecture_13_slide_13_img_1.md

+# The image 1 in slide 13 of lecture 13 contains:
 The slide consists of a 2x2 grid matrix, with each section having a different background color.
 The top left quadrant has a light blue background labeled "Country A," the top right quadrant has an orange background labeled "Country B," the bottom left quadrant has a light green background labeled "Country C," and the bottom right quadrant has a light yellow background labeled "Country D."

 In the top half of the image, titled "Centralized Production" on the left and "Regional Production" on the right, the following details are observed: